 Have you ever wondered why Charlotte is unique in referring to their downtown as ‘Uptown’, or how it earned its nickname as the Queen City?
 Charlotte is a modern concrete jungle that’s characterized by its charm, culture and deeply rooted historical beginnings.
 Uncover why living in Charlotte is an unparalleled experience.

 The city of Charlotte is older than the United States itself.
 In 1768, King George III ruled the thirteen colonies and sent settlers to charter the land.
 The region was named after the King’s wife, Queen Charlotte, the very same year and was then officially incorporated.
-In addition, the neighboring county of Mecklenburg was named after the Queen’s birthplace in Germany.
+In addition, Mecklenburg County was named after the Queen’s birthplace in Germany.

 However, the establishment of the new settlement didn’t go as smoothly as Charlotteans might think.
 The Queen City is said to be the first region to express dissatisfaction with Great Britain and requested their independence in May 1775, over a year before the signing of the Declaration of Independence.
 Even with a rocky beginning, city dwellers still celebrate ‘Meck Dec Day’ every year on May 20.